 Reach higher with a variety of high-end concentrates to choose from.
 Sourced from different extraction methods that include water hash, butane hash oil, CO2 oil, rosin, and kief, The Gallery offers a carefully curated selection from Evergreen Extracts, IONIC, Landrace Labs, Solstice, and more.

-Feel free to browse through our menu for the finest in marijuana concentrates in Tacoma and Puyallup.
+Feel free to browse through our menu for the finest in marijuana concentrates in Tacoma, Fife, Spanaway, and Puyallup, Washington.

 Water hash is a production technique that uses dried or fresh-frozen plant material mixed with cold water and ice, then agitated through manual or mechanical means to remove trichome heads.
 The result is filtered through special screens and can achieve potentency between 50-80% THC.